databrickslabs/dbldatagen/docs/DATARANGES.md

 # Understanding and using data ranges

-The test data generator uses data ranges to constrain the values for generated data.
+The data generator uses data ranges to constrain the values for generated data.

 By default, the data is only constrained to the range of the fields data type.